Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/template-readme.md

 For example, include details on obtaining an account key and endpoint URI, setting environment variables for each, and initializing the client object.

 ## Key concepts
-### Isolated Mode and AAD Mode.
-Each Microsoft Azure Attestation service instance operates in either "AAD" mode or "Isolated" mode.
-When an MAA instance is operating in AAD mode, it means that the customer which created the attestation instance allows Azure Active Directory and Azure Role Based Access control policies to verify access to the attestation instance.
-### *AttestationType*
-The Microsoft Azure Attestation service supports attesting different types of evidence depending on the environment.
-Currently, MAA supports the following Trusted Execution environments:
-* OpenEnclave - An Intel(tm) Processor running code in an SGX Enclave where the attestation evidence was collected using the OpenEnclave `oe_get_report` or `oe_get_evidence` API.
-* SgxEnclave - An Intel(tm) Processor running code in an SGX Enclave where the attestation evidence was collected using the Intel SGX SDK.
-* Tpm - A Virtualization Based Security environment where the Trusted Platform Module of the processor is used to provide the attestation evidence.

-### Attestation Policy
-Each Attestation Type has an associated attestation policy which can be used to perform

 The *Key concepts* section should describe the functionality of the main classes.
 Point out the most important and useful classes in the package (with links to their reference pages) and explain how those classes work together.
 Feel free to use bulleted lists, tables, code blocks, or even diagrams for clarity.